20 Countries by Most People Living with HIV-AIDS

 6. Kenya

-Kenya has a high rate of HIV infection; more than 3 million Kenyans are HIV-positive, and more than 700 people die each day from HIV disease; over 1.5 million individuals have perished from HIV/AIDS since 1984.
+Kenya has a high rate of HIV infection; more than 3 million Kenyans are HIV-positive, and more than 700 people die each day from HIV disease; Over 1.5 million individuals have perished from HIV/AIDS since 1984.
 HIV/AIDS has been labeled a national calamity by Kenya’s government.

 Kenya Flag